chusiang/readmoo-api/README.md

 readmoo-dl
 ```

-Fill your login email & passport, and then:
+Fill your login email & password, and then:

 ![demo](docs/images/readmoo-api.gif)